|

 Selling used books is one way to make money for RV travel.

-3. Customer Service for Travel Company
+4. Customer Service for Travel Company

-A lot of people have remote online jobs and I do too!
+A lot of people have remote online jobs to support their RV travel and I do too!
 I work as a contract employee for an online travel company.
 As a contract employee, I only work when the company needs some extra help.
 They bring me on 3-4 times a year for a few weeks or month.
 I work part time answering customer emails.
 It took a little bit of training, but with a background in online customer service, it was a job that I could step right into.

 Customer service is something that I enjoy.
 It’s one aspect of my work as a campground host that I really like.
 I just enjoying helping people out and making their day better in whatever way I can.